yowmamasita/blog/source/_posts/Deploying-an-Elixir-app-to-Google-App-Engine.md

 `mix phoenix.new gaetest --no-brunch --no-ecto`

 This command will setup a Phoenix project in **gaetest**.
 You can run `mix phoenix.server` inside that directory to run your app.
+In some cases, you may also need to install [Node](https://nodejs.org/).

 We have to make some config updates to our Phoenix project so we can run it inside GAE.
 First, add [exrm](https://github.com/bitwalker/exrm) as a dependency.
 Open `mix.exs` and add this: